 - Insurance – It is MANDATORY for you to have travel insurance for yourself.
 We also highly recommend insuring your photography gear.
 Tour leaders will not be responsible in the event of any personal injuries or damage to photography equipment as a result of an accident during the workshop.

 Most of our shooting locations on the Scotland Photography Workshop are close to car parks and require very little hiking.
 The exception is the optional hike to the ‘Old Man of Storr’ which takes about 1 hr up a steep hill.
 If you aren’t up for this hike, you can still capture great shots at the start of the trail.
 All other locations are short walks from the car.

 There will be some down-time between shoots, as well as in the evenings to process the images from our trip.
 Make sure you bring a laptop that has Photoshop, Adobe Bridge, and Lightroom installed.
 I also like Nik (a free software from Google).
 Trying to install programs while on the trip may prove very difficult with limited internet services.
 Come prepared to get the most out of our post-processing sessions!

-Don’t hesitate to use the contact form on the top of the home page if you have any questions, or to ask us about the payment plan options we have available.
+Don’t hesitate to use the contact form on the top of the home page if you have any questions, or to ask us about the payment plan options I have available.

-We look forward to working with you on our Scotland Photography Workshop!
+I look forward to working with you on the Scotland Photography Workshop!